-NURS 100 INTRODUCTION TO PROFESSIONAL NURSING describes basic principles of nursing, and addresses issues such as entry into practice, ethics and values of the nursing profession, beginning medical terminology, and the history of nursing.
+NURS 100 INTRODUCTION TO PROFESSIONAL NURSING describes basic principles of nursing, and addresses issues such as entry into practice, nursing employment opportunities and nursing roles.
 Roles of the professional nurse and nurse theories will be examined.
 Beginning nursing student.
 2 credits.

 NURS 203 PROFESSIONAL CORE FOUNDATIONS identifies the philosophical basis, conceptual framework and responsibilities of the professional nurse while assisting students to formalize their decision to study professional nursing.
-Prerequisite: NURS 100.
-4 credits.
+Prerequisite: NURS 100, BIO 149, BIO 171, BIO 172 & CHEM 105 4 credits